About Yorkies & Friends Rescue

 About Our Rescue Group...

 Our goal is to make the best match possible for each dog and to provide them with an outstanding, highest quality, forever home.
-We believe strongly in natural care, optimal nutrition, and health for all animals.
+We believe strongly in natural living and care, and optimal nutrition as it's the only way to have health.
 It's made a tremendous difference for our dogs and saved us a ton of money in vet expenses.
 We're happy to share information on this.
-You'll find some of it on our website - yorkiesandfriendsrescue.com.
-We use & recommend holistic & naturopathic vets.
+You'll find some of it on our website - yorkiesandfriendsrescue.org.
+We use and recommend homeopathic vets; they are the most successful at curing disease, vaccine damage and more.

 We're a quality rescue, with a personal touch and an emphasis first and foremost on the health and welfare of the dogs.
 Our dogs receive the best possible care and are provided with all that's necessary to make them healthy and happy.
 Almost all of our dogs are fed an organic, raw meat and bones diet - the ONLY correct diet for dogs.
 We also use natural/homeopathic remedies & natural flea/tick/parasite treatments.
-We're opposed to vaccination because there is NO wellness after an animal has been vaccinated.
-We agree with natural veterinarians, immunologists, and other animal experts that poor nutrition and vaccination have resulted in the poor health, shortened lifespan, birth defects, and damaged immune systems so prevalent in animals today.
-Prior to commercially-made pet foods & vaccination, small dogs lived to be 20-29 years old; they also didn't have all the health problems common today.
+We're opposed to vaccination because there is NO wellness after a body has been vaccinated.
+We agree with natural veterinarians, immunologists, and other animal experts that poor nutrition and vaccination have resulted in the poor health, shortened lifespan, birth defects, and damaged DNA and immune systems seen in almost every animal today.
+Prior to commercially-made pet foods and vaccination, small dogs lived to be 20-29 years old; they also didn't have all the health problems common today.

 Our rescued dogs are fostered in our homes with our own animals, and are provided with a safe, clean environment, beds and blankets, the best food, top notch veterinary care, toys, treats and most of all, plenty of TLC.
 We take in as many dogs as we feel we can provide with individual attention, on a daily basis.
 We feel it's important to know the personalities and habits of our foster dogs, so that we can find them the best possible homes.
 For this reason, we don't immediately post our available dogs online.